 - Students who meet the above criteria must first submit an Honors program application, which can be found online.
 Applications are accepted on a rolling basis throughout the year.

 - After your application is reviewed, an interview will be scheduled with the Honors program coordinator, Dr. Jerry Myers.
-Interviews in the Fall of 2020 will be held virtually.

 - Upon admittance, receipt of these guidelines serves as your agreement to the rules and policies of the program.
 You will be notified of acceptance through email, added to the Honors Canvas page and can now pursue Honors work.

 Summary of opportunities

 There is no minimum participation amount – honors students in good standing have a variety of opportunities available to them each semester, including the option to: